Do you set your GPS on a highways only setting, or when traveling, do you steer clear of the traffic and choose the backroads instead?

 Highways host clear instructions, ease of joining, and a smooth, fast ride.
 Highways are easy to find.
 You can even set your GPS into highway mode, making sure your journey is always one of convenience.
 As fast-paced people, we love our highways!

 Let’s talk Black Friday 5:00 am sales.
-When driving to one mall, I’d pass another mall, see hordes of people lined up outside the store and think they knew something I didn’t.
+When driving to one mall in the predawn hours, I’d pass another mall, see hordes of people lined up outside the store and think they knew something I didn’t.
 Making a hard turn, I would pull in and jump in line.
 Seriously.
 I was what my husband calls a sheeple – a crowd follower.

 But paths.
 Paths are rarely traveled.
 Paths are more trails that tend to lead to places we aren’t sure we want to go.
 Unless it’s a state-park hiking trail, there are generally no rest stop signs or mileage markers letting you know how close you are to your destination.
 Paths are generally pot-holed, snaky, host unpredictable twists, and require well-working shock absorbers in order to travel.
 And paths, as a rule, don’t host overhead lighting for night travel.
 No wonder the number of folks traversing pathways are scarce.